Recipe for Amish Chicken

 If you are looking for an easy-to-make baked Amish chicken recipe, then you have come to the right place.

-This recipe for Amish chicken is made with thin-sliced chicken breast (chicken cutlets) that's been dipped in an egg and milk slurry and crushed Rice Krispies.
+This recipe for Amish chicken is made with thin-sliced chicken breast (chicken cutlets or tenderloins) that's been dipped in an egg and milk slurry and crushed Rice Krispies.
 The Rice Krispies create a crunchy texture on the outside, while the chicken is beautifully moist on the inside.

 It's a fantastic oven-baked chicken cutlets recipe that your kids will love, and it's perfect for Sunday dinner or anytime!